Skip to content

 Accessibility

-The Capital Jewish Museum welcomes all visitors.
-We strive to ensure that our exhibitions, programs, and facilities are accessible to everyone.
+We welcome all visitors and strive to ensure that our exhibitions, programs, and facilities are accessible to everyone.

 Wheelchair entrance is located on F Street.
 All Museum spaces are wheelchair accessible.
 We are able to provide wheelchairs on a first-come, first-served basis; please go to our welcome desk for assistance.
 Wheelchair-accessible restrooms are located on all floors of the Museum.